EvaMaeRey/tidypivot/README.md

 <img src="man/figures/README-propgraph2-1.png" width="100%" />

-# Reflections and questions
+# Reflections, questions, issues

 1. Does this already exist?
-2. How can API improve? possibly rows = vars(y00, y0, y), cols =
+2.  ~~How can API improve? possibly rows = vars(y00, y0, y), cols =
     vars(x). and within = vars(?, ?)
 This requires more digging into tidy eval.
-What about multiple x vars?
+What about multiple x vars?~~ These changes implemented thanks to Brian and Shannon
-3. How can internals improve?
-Also tidy eval is old I think. defaults for missing data.
+3.  ~~How can internals improve?
+Also tidy eval is old I think. defaults for missing data.~~ Using new {{}} tidy eval within and across, and rlang::quo\_is\_null() thanks to Brian
 4. What about summary columns, rows.
-Column totals, etc. Maybe not very tidy…
+Column totals, etc. Maybe not very tidy… maybe allowed w/ error message.
+5. Ideas about different API - more like ggplot2, where you would specify new dimensions of your table after piping.
+Would require function to create non-data frame type object.
+Not sure about consistency dplyr/tidyr tools.
+These just return dataframes/tibble.
+    I think being consistent with that expectation might be a good thing.
+Also less challenging to implement.

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="100%" />